almic/zombie-game/README.md

 # ANGRY TODOS

+- [ ] Move weapon sounds to process so they play at a steady pace, but leave fire mechanic on physics.
+Sound should already track in physics process automatically even if called from frame updates.
 - [ ] IDEA for fixing terrain nav meshing: Compare close polygons for XZ overlap, and if they overlap then push the lower polygon vertices back so from above they do not appear to overlap (easier said than done).